bezark/SVA-DesignMedia-Spring-2024/Assignments/Pattern_Language_Project.md

 ### Grading Rubric (Total: 20 Points)

+This project is a class wide project.
+In order to turn it in, you must successfully merge your contribution with the [XR Pattern Language Repository](https://github.com/bezark/XR-Pattern-Language).

-1. **Identification and Documentation of the Design Pattern (6 points)**
+1. **Identification and Documentation of the Design Pattern (7 points)**
    - Clarity and relevance of the chosen pattern (2 points)
-   - Comprehensive and insightful documentation following the outlined structure (4 points)
+   - Comprehensive and insightful documentation following the outlined structure (5 points):
+     - Pattern Name: Give the pattern a concise and memorable name.
+     - The Context: Under What circumstances does this pattern appear?
+(250 Words)
+     - 2-5 Patterns Nested Inside this Pattern: links to other patterns made by students or talked about in class.
+     - The Problem: What is the main problem this pattern solves?
+(250 Words)
+     - The Solution: 2-3 sentences describing the solution.
+     - 2-5 Outside Patterns Containing this Pattern: links to other patterns made by students or talked about in class.

-2. **Innovation and Relevance (4 points)**
+2. **Prototype Implementation (7 points)**
+   - The Implementation wants to have 2 different expressions:
+     - *Technical Expression* (3 points): A Godot scene that shows in very simple environment the bar bones implementation of the pattern.
+This scene also wants to clearly display the text of your Documentation.
+       - 1 point for visible documentation
+       - 2 points for clear use of the pattern
+     - *Poetic Expression* (4 Points): Use the pattern and any other patterns made in class to create some art!
+Whatever you want!
-   - Originality of the design pattern and its relevance to addressing an XR design challenge (4 points)
+       - 1 point for elegant usage of the pattern
+       - 1 point for stability
+       - 1 point for creativity
+       - 1 point for effort

-3. **Prototype Implementation (6 points)**
+4. **Integration into the Pattern Language (6 points)**
-   - Functionality: The prototype effectively demonstrates the design pattern within Godot 4 (2 points)
-   - Immersion: The scene is engaging and utilizes XR capabilities effectively (2 points)
-   - Integration: The prototype integrates well with the overall class project, maintaining consistency and navigability (2 points)

-4. **Presentation and Explanation (4 points)**
-   - Clarity and persuasiveness of the presentation within the virtual exhibition (2 points)
-   - Ability to articulate the significance of the design pattern and its application in the prototype (2 points)
+   - The Pattern needs to integrate seamlessly with the rest of the class Pattern Language, both conceptually and technically.
+     - 2 points for correctly merging your project to the [XR Pattern Language Repository](https://github.com/bezark/XR-Pattern-Language)
+     - 2 points for linking to Outside Patterns containing this pattern
+     - 2 points for using and linking Patterns nested Inside this pattern

 ### Additional Notes for Students:
 - **Collaboration:** While each student will work on an individual pattern and scene, consider how your pattern relates to others in the class.
 The final exhibition aims to showcase a cohesive exploration of XR design principles.
-Your pattern may use other patterns
+Your pattern may use patterns designed by other students as part of your Poetic Expression.
 - **Technical Requirements:** Ensure your prototype is optimized for VR viewing.
 Test functionality and user interaction to prevent issues like motion sickness or user confusion.
 - **Reflection:** Include a brief reflection on what you learned through this project, both in terms of XR design and working with Godot 4.
 This can be part of your documentation.